ʻIolani School: Surf Team

 The active participation of ʻIolani's surf team in numerous competitions around the island has yielded great achievements to its members.
 Members participate in the annual Hawaiʻi Surf Association's yearly competition, participating in both divisions of the shortboard, longboard, and bodyboard events.
 The team won the state championship in 2024.

 Chess Team

-'Iolani has an active chess team with many individuals winning awards both in Hawaii and in the mainland United States.
+ʻIolani has an active chess team with many individuals winning awards both in Hawaii and in the continental United States.
 Members compete in the annual Hawaiʻi State Scholastic Championship, recently winning second place in 2025.
 The organization is led by two coaches, one of whom is a three-time Hawaiʻi State Chess Champion, most recently winning the title in 2025.
 The ʻIolani chess team captured the first three scholastic championships in Hawaiʻi, beginning in 1997.